 Nasturtium is a flowering annual herb with spicy, round, green leaves.
 Nasturtium greens have a peppery taste that makes a welcome addition to salads and sandwiches.
 And the bright edible flowers aren’t bad either!

 Salad burnet is a lovely perennial green herb used to give a fresh, tart zip to summer sauces and greens.
-The flavour is also compared to cucumbers or fresh cucumber water.
+The flavor is also compared to cucumbers or fresh cucumber water.
 Young burnet leaves are also chopped and used as a garnish.
-Most commonly, burnet is used in salads to add a complexity of flavour and clean freshness to the blend of greens.
+Most commonly, burnet is used in salads to add a complexity of flavor and clean freshness to the blend of greens.

 Salad burnet is easy to grow from seed.
 It can also be grown in partial shade and otherwise less-than-ideal conditions.
 It does tend to spread, but is easily controlled and generally not at all invasive.